Search

 Transmission gate

-A transmission gate is an electronic element.
-It is a good non-mechanical relay, built with CMOS technology.
+A transmission gate is a electronic element, representing an ideal non-mechanical relay, built with CMOS technology.

-Probably more usually known as an analog gate or electronic relay depending on its use.
+Probably more usually known as an analog gate or electronic relay dependent on use.

 A current can flow through this element in either direction.
 Depending on whether or not there is a voltage on the gate, the connection between the input and output is either low-resistance or high-resistance, respectively.